-The government announced in the Budget on 11 March that it would provide local authorities in England with £500m of new grant funding to support economically vulnerable people and households in their local area.
+The government announced in the Budget on 11 March that it would provide local authorities in England with £500 million of new grant funding to support economically vulnerable people and households in their local area.

-Any remaining balance after these payments have been awarded will be allocated to the Coronavirus Discretionary Hardship Fund, as set out within our policy [89KB].
+Any remaining balance after these payments have been awarded will be allocated to the Coronavirus Discretionary Hardship Fund.

 Existing council tax reduction claims